Poikilos/integratoredu/README.md

 else
   cd ~/Documents/GitHub/integratoredu
 fi
+#or on FreeBSD:
+#edit /etc/rc.conf and add: mongodb_enable="YES"
+#then
+sudo service mongodb enable
 #tell npm to get all dependencies (if no param after install, uses package.json to get list):
 npm install
 #on Ubuntu: